surendhar848/java-daily-practice/README.md

-# java-daily-practice
-A daily problem-solving tracker in Java.
-Practicing core logic, string/array/number problems, and algorithmic thinking with clean, organized code.
+# 📘 Java Daily Practice

+Welcome to my daily Java problem-solving repository!
+This repo is where I commit one Java program every day — focusing on clean logic, patterns, number problems, string manipulation, arrays, loops, and more.